-Gauther first signed on Peter Delmas, who saw a couple of games with Hamilton after a season-ending injury to Sandford, to a three-year, two-way deal
+Gauthier first signed on Peter Delmas, who saw a couple of games with Hamilton after a season-ending injury to Sanford, to a three-year, two-way deal

 The Nova Scotia native had one of those comeback seasons, after making it into the Canadiens organization on a tryout at last year's rookie camp.
 Originally picked by the Colorado Avalanche in the second round of the 2008 NHL Entry Draft, a hip injury slowed his progress and he became an undrafted free agent in 2010.

 He impressed enough during both the Habs rookie and regular training camps that he was assigned to the organization's ECHL affiliate in Wheeling.

 He then added Nathan Lawson, who played 10 NHL games last season with the New York Islanders.
 Lawson is an AHL veteran and will likely battle with Mayer for the top spot with the Bulldogs barring any further deals over the summer.

 Elsewhere on the contract front, it appears the Habs and defenceman Josh Gorges are headed to salary arbitration.
 Both sides, notably Gorges agent Kevin Epp are hopeful of an agreement before arbitration heariongs begin on July 20.

 Brian Burke responds to Steve Simmons.
 One of the rare times I'd defend Burke, not that he needs help, but Simmons was way off base with his comments on TSN Friday.